Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Edit data/Edit features (connected)/README.md

 ##How it works

 The sample uses the `AGSPopupsViewController` to display the container view controller and `AGSPopup` objects to populate the container.
 The map view controller conforms to the `AGSPopupsViewControllerDelegate` for events like interaction or editing or deletion.
 For feature templates or feature types it uses the `featureTemplates` and `featureTypes` property on the `AGSServiceFeatureTable` associated with the feature layer.
-To create a feature from selected template it uses the `createFeature:withTemplate:`, `add:feature:completion:`, `applyEdits:completion:` methods, again on the service feature table.
+To create a feature from selected template it uses the `createFeature(with:)`, `add(_:completion:)`, `applyEdits(completion:)` methods, again on the service feature table.